Ten day campervan trip around Iceland

 Stop at Gufufoss waterfall

 This hidden gem located near the village of Seyðisfjörður looks almost the same as Skógafoss waterfall.
 The only difference is that it is far more peaceful and smaller.
-You can find a parking lot located next to the waterfall so the access to the waterfall is very easy.
+You can find a parking lot, perfect for your campervan, located next to the waterfall so access to the waterfall is very easy.

 Stay at Camp Egilsstadir